osmosis-labs/osmojs/packages/osmojs/docs/rpc.md

 # RPC Clients

-You can generate RPC classes with the `includeLCDClient` option in [telescope](https://github.com/osmosis-labs/telescope).
+You can generate RPC classes with the `includeRpcClients` option in [telescope](https://github.com/osmosis-labs/telescope).

 For any module that has a `Msg`, `Query` or `Service` type, a